“Tower of Eirene”

-Panorama of Constantinople by Melchior Lorichs
+Depiction of the tower (left) from panorama of Constantinople by Melchior Lorichs (1559)

 Bildlexikon zur Topographie Istanbuls: Byzantion, Konstantinupolis, Istanbul by Müller-Wiener